 Visit Kos town

-Absolutely should not miss a walk along the street Averoff where are several fish taverns.
-This street is known for the best fish taverns of Kos town.
-At the side of the street Averoff begins the sandy beach of Kos town, a beach full of beach bars and entertainment that joins at the end, the quieter called Lambi.
+Absolutely should not miss a walk along Averoff street there are all the seaside fish taverns and restaurants.
+This street is known for offering the best fish taverns of Kos town.
+At the side of Averoff street begins the sandy beach of Kos town, a beach full of beach bars and entertainment that joins at the end, the quieter called Lambi.

 The most interesting area of the city of Kos, however, is undoubtedly the one that stands out among the narrow streets known as the old town of Kos.
 The historic center of Kos town bears evidences of ancient Greek and Roman until the liberation and re-union with Greece.

 We advise you to start your visit to Kos town from the impressive Fortress of the Knights of St. John.
 Offers a very charming exterior with its double walls and towers, but the poor contained within.
 The entrance is located at the Square of Hippocrates’ Plane which is connected to the fortress by a charming stone bridge.
 Along with the Hippocrates’ Plane, is one of the architectural symbols representing the island of Kos.
 Inside the fortress can be seen some remains of the ancient city and one of the best views over Kos harbor.

 In the nearby Platanos Square you can see the mythological tree, a huge plane tree, with the empty trunk.
 According to legend, the tree, under whose shade Hippocrates taught the art of medicine to his students, should have more than 2500 years.
 But this tree has about 600 years and is one of the oldest in Europe.
 Behind the Plane Tree there is the Great Mosque of Gazi Hassan Pasha build in 1786 property of the Turkish minority in Kos.
 Long time not used as a place of prayer.
 In the shops below shops you can be purchased different souvenirs including the famous Hippocratic Oath translated into several languages.